vasi/bootstrappable-distros/README.md

 * [Chimera Linux](distros/Chimera.md) - Only bootstrappable from a handful of musl distros.
 Has good package set
 * [Gnome OS](distros/GnomeOS.md) - Immutable desktop, can build flatpaks but not normal packages
 * [Linux From Scratch](distros/LFS.md) - Added software must be built by hand, though with [guidance](https://www.linuxfromscratch.org/blfs/view/stable/)
 * [stagex](distros/stagex.md) - Has ~300 packages.
-Targeted at containers, needs manual intervention to boot, but can run on real hardware.
+Targeted at containers, needs manual intervention to boot, but can run on real hardware

 ## Honorable mentions